 TMODn are the 8-bit mode control registers for timer/counter 0 and 1.
-They are located at RAM addresses F90H-F91H, FA0H-FA1H respectively, and are addressable by 8-bit write instructions.
+They are addressable by 8-bit write instructions.
 One bit, TMODn.3, is also 1-bit writeable.
 RESET clears all TMODn bits to logic zero and disables TC operations.